rjmacarthy/rjmacarthy/README.md

-A modern developer in JavaScript: proficient in the latest technologies, capable of leading a team, and focused on delivering high-quality solutions.
+JavaScript engineer proficient in the latest technologies, capable of leading a team, and focused on delivering high-quality solutions.

 Skills
 - Strong knowledge of JavaScript and its latest features